 In addition to the 2D matrix and its information, medicine packs must have a tamper evidence mechanism (anti-tampering device, ATD).
 The mechanism should indicate if the package has been unlawfully opened before dispensing.
 The mechanism can be decided by the pharmaceutical company.
 The CEN standard prEN 16679 Tamper verification features for medicinal product packaging gives guidance on technical aspects.

 The ATD can also be added on self-care medicines if the company chooses.
 However, OTC products may not be serialized with a unique serial number.
-If a company decides to voluntarily add an ATD on an OTC pack, it must inform the National Medicines Agency Fimea .
+If a company decides to voluntarily add an ATD on an OTC pack, it must inform the Finnish Medicines Agency Fimea.

 The ATD will be checked by the pharmacist before dispensing.